Sagevidz/Sagevidz/README.md

 -  Hi, I’m @Sagevidz
 -  I’m interested in Programming.
--  I’m currently learning How to Pregram from the basics through LeetCode and Coursera.
+-  I’m currently learning How to Program from the basics through LeetCode and Coursera.
 -  I’m looking to collaborate on anything to simply enhance my knowledge.
 - The Best way to reach me is on instagram @SageVidz